thedoggybrad/ADKILLED-METER.NET/README.md

 SpeedTest Website: https://thedoggybrad.github.io/speedtest

+The Repository is located on: https://github.com/thedoggybrad/speedtest

+The License Agreement with Privacy Policy is located here: https://github.com/thedoggybrad/speedtest/blob/main/License.MD

 It will display much better vs the Original OpenSpeedTest.
 The platform is pre-configured to display on all web browsers without any problems.